vipulnaik/diet-exercise-health/best-practices/best-practices-around-exertion-and-stimulation.md

 ## Passive optional cognitive stimulation (POCS)

+NOTE: These limits were updated 2024-12-10 in light of recent data.
+See the history of the document on GitHub to see the previous limits.

 Passive optional cognitive stimulation (POCS) refers to cognitive stimulation that is both passive (I am watching a video or listening to an audio) and optional (I don't need to do this for any near-term